Robert Blake Turns 83, Part 1

 As an adult, Robert Blake has said that his childhood was terrible, with both parents “insane”; he claimed his father James Gubitosi was a sadistic alcoholic, and that he was subject to child abuse – often locked in a closet, beaten, forced to eat off the floor, and sexually abused.
 His father James Gubitosi committed suicide in 1955.

-Brother James and sister Giovanna also got work as extras in Our Gang, with Giovanna changing her name to Joan Blake when Robert changed his last name to Bobby Blake.
+Robert Blake’s brother James and sister Giovanna Gubitosi also got work as extras in Our Gang, with Giovanna changing her name to Joan Blake when Robert changed his name to Bobby Blake.
 The Young Artist Foundation recognized Robert Blake with a Former Child Star “Lifetime Achievement” Award in 1995 for his performances on Our Gang.

 Other movies of note that Bobby Blake appeared in during the 1940’s were: